omneimneh/online-library-system/README.md

   * Clone or download the source code from [here](https://github.com/omneimneh/online-library-system/archive/master.zip)
   * Open the solution in Visual Studio
   * Open Microsoft Sql Server 2017
-  * Copy contents in the files `/SqlScripts/DML.sql` and `/SqlScripts/DDL` respectively to a new query window in Sql Server
+  * Copy contents in the files `/SqlScripts/DDL.sql` and `/SqlScripts/DML.sql` respectively to a new query window in Sql Server
   * Run the query and refresh the databases in the Object Explorer, you should find `OnlineLibrarySystem` in your databases list
   * Open `/OnlineLibrarySystem/Web.config` and edit your connection string, replace the server name with your PC name.
   * Go back to visual studio, in the solution explorer right click on the file `/OnlineLibrarySystem/packages.json` and click on `Restore packages`, this will trigger the command `npm install` to install the required `node_modules` since we're using angular